 New Mexico State University is a RISE-eligible Hispanic Serving Institution (HSI).
 Of the over 300 HSIs in the continental United States, less than a dozen offer doctoral degrees—this includes NMSU.
 As a Carnegie Research University with high research activity (RU/H), NMSU is an HSI that is uniquely positioned to contribute to the NIH RISE mandate.

-The NMSU RISE program has been funded by the National Institutes of Health since 2000 and is now in its fourth grant cycle.
-Over the past fourteen years, NMSU RISE has fostered and supported (these numbers last updated fall 2013):
+The NMSU RISE program has been funded by the National Institutes of Health since 2000 and is now and now in its fifth grant cycle.
+Over the past seventeen years, NMSU RISE has fostered and supported (these numbers last updated fall 2018):